INTRODUCTION – 2 /

 Survey of our Course

-The title of this course implies that we examine the Book of Genesis
+As the title of this course implies, we examine the Book of Genesis

 from the view point of Noah’s Seven Laws.